OnPurple/style-library/readme.md

 # Purple Style Library
 Global style library for Purple.
 Please see the Design system figma on how these styles are implemented

+:warning: DO NOT push directly to the release branch!!
+Branch off main and request a PR.
+GH actions will build and push to release!

 ## Overview

 - Prefer CSS3 variables instead of sass variables